mwt365/LANL_2019_Clinic/README.md

-# LANL_2019_Clinic
+# LANL 2019-2020 Clinic

-This project is the product of the Los Alamos National Lab 2020 Harvey Mudd Clinic Team
+This project is the product of the Los Alamos National Lab 2019-2020 Harvey Mudd Clinic Team

 ## Purpose